“I would rather bathe in 10,000 scorpions while singing the entire libretto of Rent than live in a tiny house.”

 “When it comes to finding reclaimed materials, dumpster diving, checking craigslist every day to find all or some of the materials you need, it takes a huge amount of time.
 You have value, your time is valuable, and you are giving it up to build/source in the place of something else.”

 I recently used Craigslist to collect eight mismatched wooden chairs for my back patio.
-I was able to get each one for only $5-10, and I saved a lot of money doing it—but they were in no way conveniently located.
-I spent hours driving all over the suburbs and countryside collecting them.
+I was able to get each one for only $5-10, and I saved money—but it was not convenient, as I spent hours driving all over the countryside collecting them.

-Luckily my project had no hard deadline, and I only needed eight things total.
+Luckily my project had no hard deadline.
 The thought of trying to source hundreds of items this way makes me want to make like Oscar the Grouch and content myself with a lidded garbage can.

 Also reality: Nothing green can stay

-Finally, I would like to note that tiny homes are abandoned at a shocking rate.
-Reasons cited ranged from endless fights with zoning boards, frustrations with shoddy construction, irreparable loss of utility services, and a general sense of loneliness living in isolated areas.
+Tiny homes are abandoned at a shocking rate.
+Reasons range from endless fights with zoning boards, frustrations with shoddy construction, irreparable loss of utility services, and a general sense of loneliness living in isolated areas.

-This plays into some of the cost-saving arguments as well.
+This plays into some of the cost-saving arguments.
 If you spent $32,000 to build your own house, good for you.
-But if you lived in it for only two years, that is a pretty horrible investment.
-That doesn’t even factor in the opportunity costs of a wasted investment potential, or interest on whatever loan you used to get this money, or the cost of the land it sits upon.
+But if you lived in it for only two years, that’s a horrible investment.
+That doesn’t even factor in the opportunity costs of wasted investment potential, or interest on whatever loan you used to get the money, or the cost of the land.